JackFlexington/react-app/README.md

 # Examples on how to interact with React-Native projects
 1. ```cd /projectDir/ ; yarn install ; cd ios/ ; pod install ; cd ../ ; yarn react-native run-ios ;```

+# Real-world expectations
+## Apple Development Environment, on a Macbook Air 2015
+1.)
+It took 1162-seconds for the first build cycle "yarn ios" 2.)
+It still takes 240-seconds to launch the application on the Emulator

 # Links to document installations
 * [Yarn](https://classic.yarnpkg.com/en/docs/install/)
 * [NodeJS](https://nodejs.org/en/download/)